-Netanyahu causes uproar by linking Palestinians to Holocaust
+Netanyahu links Palestinians to Holocaust

 Jerusalem — Prime Minister Benjamin Netanyahu sparked an uproar in Israel on Wednesday for suggesting that a World War II-era Palestinian leader convinced the Nazis to adopt their Final Solution to exterminate 6 million Jews.